lucasteles/Backdash/docfx/docs/developer_guide.md

 and [`SaveState`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackHandler-1.html#Backdash_IRollbackHandler_1_SaveState_Backdash_Data_Frame___0__)
 callbacks to periodically save and restore the state of your game.
 The [`SaveState`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackHandler-1.html#Backdash_IRollbackHandler_1_SaveState_Backdash_Data_Frame___0__)
 function is called using a pre-loaded state buffer.
-Because of this the state type must have a public parameterless constructor.
+Because of this, the state type must have a public parameterless constructor.
 You must copy every value from the current state into the `ref` parameter of `SaveState`.

 The [`LoadState`](https://lucasteles.github.io/Backdash/api/Backdash.IRollbackHandler-1.html#Backdash_IRollbackHandler_1_LoadState_Backdash_Data_Frame___0__)